 Phra Nang Beach was once voted one of the ten most beautiful beaches in the world.

 Phra Nang Beach on a sunny day.
-Look at that water!
+Look at the water!
 So close Ao Nang, and yet so far away.

 A rock climber at Phra Nang Beach.